NixOS/nix.dev/source/tutorials/nix-language.md

     <LAMBDA>

-The above function takes one argument and returns a function `y: x + y` with `x` set to the passed value.
+The above function takes one argument and returns a function `y: x + y` with `x` set to the value of the argument.

 Example: